-Once the Investigator has checked that the patient fulfils the pre-inclusion/preexclusion criteria, s/he will invite the patient to participate in the study and initiate the process for collecting the patient's informed consent (see Section 14.2 Informed Consent Process; p 65).
+Once the Investigator has checked that the patient fulfils the pre-inclusion/preexclusion criteria, s/he will invite the patient and legal representative to participate in the study and initiate the process for collecting informed consent (see Section 14.2 Informed Consent Process; p 73).
 Treatment for concurrent malaria or helminthiasis will be initiated, if necessary, and further investigations will be performed.